AsiaPonder001/Azure-Networks-and-Protocols/README.md

 <br />

-Below is DNS (Domain Name System) traffic observation using Wireshark
+<b> Filter for DNS (Domain Name System) traffic</b>

+- Type in dns in Wireshark
+- Open Command line as an administrator and type in nslook up for a website
+- Check back to observe traffic in Wireshark

 <p>
 <img src="https://imgur.com/NQQTI7C.png " height="80%" width="80%" alt="Disk Sanitization Steps"/>